lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 **Common mistakes founders make:**
 - Describing a symptom rather than a root problem.
 - Defining the problem in terms of their solution ("The problem is that there is no app for...").
-- Over-generalizing ("People waste time" is not a problem description — it is a category).
+- Over-generalizing ("People waste time" is not a problem description, it is a category).

 **A well-formed problem statement has three components:**
 1. *Who* experiences this problem (specific customer segment)
 2. *What* the problem is (specific pain, friction, or unmet need)
 3. *Why it matters* (consequence of the problem going unsolved)

-🤖 **Try this in your Workspace:**
+**Try this in your Workspace:**
 ```
 Here is my current problem description: [your draft].
 Evaluate it against these criteria:
 (1) Is the customer segment specific enough?
 (2) Is the problem distinct from the
 solution?
 (3) Does it convey the consequence of the problem going unsolved?
 Then rewrite it to address any gaps.
 ```

----

 ### 1.5.5 Target Market and Customer Segments